pygumby/typescript-the-complete-developers-guide-2022/notes.md

 - General strategy for reusable code in TS:
   - Create functions that accept arguments that are typed with interfaces.
   - Objects/classes can decide to "implment" a given interface to work with a function.

+## Classes (Section 08, Lecture 45)

+- Definition: Blueprint to create an object with some fields (values) and methods (functions) to represent a "thing"